 Derek Hill (1916–2000) painted this informal portrait of Heath at Chequers midway through his run as prime minister.

 Labour politician James Callaghan (1912–2005) is the only person to date to have held all four of the major offices of state, serving as Chancellor of the Exchequer, Home Secretary, Foreign Secretary, and finally Prime Minister between 1976 and 1979.

-This portrait by well-known portrait painter Bryan Organ (b.1935) was completed in 1983.
-The same year, Callaghan was defeated in a landslide majority by the Margaret Thatcher's Conservative Party.
+This portrait by well-known portrait painter Bryan Organ (b.1935) was completed in 1983, the same year that Callaghan's replacement Michael Foot was defeated by Margaret Thatcher's Conservative and Unionist Party.